zzatang/speech-improvement-cursor/documentation/validations/integration-validation-plan.md

 - Different focus sounds produce relevant practice phrases
 - Audio controls function as expected

+#### 3.1 TTS Sound Type Switching Implementation Notes

+During validation testing, an issue was identified where switching between different sound types (R, S, L, Th) failed to correctly generate new audio.
+The following fixes were implemented:

+1. **Audio Element Reference Fix**:
+   - Updated to reference the state variable `practicePhrases` instead of the static `PRACTICE_PHRASES` array
+   - Added thorough checking of the audio element's source in the play button handler
+   - Fixed detection logic for loaded but paused audio

+2. **Audio Resource Clearing**:
+   - Implemented explicit clearing of audio sources when changing phrases
+   - Modified `fetchPracticePhrase` to force audio element reset before fetching new audio
+   - Added `useEffect` dependency tracking to detect phrase changes

+3. **Debugging Enhancements**:
+   - Added detailed logging to track audio element state
+   - Implemented phrase focus change detection with console logging
+   - Added validation for sound type mapping

+4. **Volume Control Fixes**:
+   - Added immediate volume application when toggling the mute button
+   - Implemented a dedicated `useEffect` hook to monitor volume state changes and apply them to the audio
+   - Updated `playAudioFromResponse` to respect volume settings instead of skipping playback when muted
+   - Added console logging for volume state changes to assist with debugging

+5. **Text-Audio Synchronization**:
+   - Fixed an issue where the displayed text didn't match the audio being played
+   - Implemented a two-step API flow:
+     1. First request the generated phrase text from the practice API (`returnText: true` parameter)
+     2. Update the UI display with this text before playing any audio
+     3. Generate and play the TTS audio using exactly the returned text
+   - Enhanced the speech API route to support the `returnText` parameter for different response formats
+   - Modified the `TTSResponse` interface to include the `generatedText` field for tracking
+   - Added a `processAudioResponse` helper function to handle audio blob processing consistently
+   - Implemented proper content-type checking to handle both JSON and audio responses
+   - Added comprehensive logging throughout the process for debugging and traceability

+These changes ensure that when navigating between different sound types, the application correctly:
+- Resets the audio state
+- Maps the proper sound type to the API parameter
+- Generates new audio for the selected sound type
+- Provides appropriate loading state feedback
+- Correctly handles mute/unmute actions in real-time
+- Displays the exact text that corresponds to the audio being played

 ### 4. ASR Functionality Validation

 1. After playing TTS audio, click the record button